AbdelSey/airbnb-UI-Clone/README.md

 # Airbnb UI Clone - LandDnD

-A responsive Airbnb Clone created with TailwindCSS and React.
-This website was created for non-mobile devices.
+An Airbnb Clone created with TailwindCSS and React.
+This website is responsive on non-mobile devices.

 - Link to [LandDnD](https://gilded-babka-3128fe.netlify.app/)